NA-MIC/ProjectWeek/README.md

 ### The [33rd Project Week](PW33_2020_GranCanaria/README.md) is taking place January 20-24, 2020 in Las Palmas, Gran Canaria, Spain.
 ### The [34th Project Week](PW33_2020_GranCanaria/README.md) will take place June 22-26,2020 at MIT in Boston, USA

+### The 2021 Project Week in Las Palmas de Gran Canaria will take place January 18-22, 2021.
+Details will be provided by July 2020.

 ## Frequently Asked Quesions